containers/bootable/what-needs-work.md

 This would be confusing to a developer or someone trying to adopt these images.
 The behavior is different from the behavior of containers, where you can make changes to a running container, stop and  start that container without losing those local changes.

- * Currently when we deploy a bootable container image to a stock Linux system, without bootc already present, it is not possible to roll back.
-We should fix this.

- * Currently the tooling and the base images are limited to using RPM components in the container images. (bootc #468)
+ * Currently the tooling and the base images are limited to using RPM components in the container images.
+(See: [https://github.com/coreos/bootupd/issues/468])